32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 19. Take Advantage Of Long-Stay Discounts

 Many accommodations, ranging from hotels to private apartments, offer discounts for longer stays.
-By spending more time in one place, you can tap into these savings.
+By spending more time in one place, you can take advantage of these savings.
 This approach is particularly beneficial for budget-conscious travelers looking to reduce their accommodation costs.

 20. Choose Strategic Bases For Exploration

 Cities like Zadar, Zagreb, or Split make excellent bases for exploring smaller cities.
-These strategic locations allow you to cover a lot of ground with day trips.
+These strategic locations let you cover a lot of ground on day trips.
 You can experience the diversity of Croatian landscapes and culture without the need to pack and move constantly.

 21. Experience More By Traveling Less

 Staying in one place for longer not only saves money but also lets you delve deeper into the local culture and lifestyle.
-You’ll have the time to discover hidden gems, form connections with locals, and truly immerse yourself in the Croatian way of life.
+You’ll have time to discover hidden gems, connect with locals, and truly immerse yourself in the Croatian way of life.

 22. Be Efficient At Travel Planning